UTOPIA: Universally Trainable Optimal Prediction Intervals Aggregation: Statistical Properties

-In this section, we present our analysis when we estimate both $(m_0, f_0)$ using either i) one-step estimation (Algorithm \ref{algo:main_algo}) which estimates both the functions simultaneously or ii) two-step estimation (Algorithm \ref{algo:main_algo_twostep}), where we first estimate $m_0$ via regression and then plugin that estimator in \eqref{sample_opt:general_form} to estimate $f_0$.
-We divide our analysis for these methods into two subsections; \ref{sec:one_step_theory} studies Algorithm \ref{algo:main_algo} and subsection \ref{sec:two_step_theory} analyzes Algorithm \ref{algo:main_algo_twostep}.
+In this section, we present our analysis for constructing the prediction interval using either i) one-step estimation (Algorithm \ref{algo:main_algo}) which learns $(\hat f_\pre, \hat m)$ simultaneously by jointly optimizing \eqref{sample_opt:general_form} or ii) two-step estimation (Algorithm \ref{algo:main_algo_twostep}), where we first estimate $m_0$ via regression and then plugin that estimator in \eqref{sample_opt:general_form} to get $\hat f_\pre$.

+As in the previous subsection, the natural question is what population quantity $\hat f_\pre$ approximates.
+Here the situation is somewhat complicated as the estimation also depends on $m$.
+We define a quantity $f_m$ as the minimizer of the following optimization problem when $m_0$ is replaced by some $m \in \cM$: